blobotic/notes_public/psychology/1_history_and_approaches.md

 - industrial-organizational (I/O) psychologists - psychology in the workplace to help select and train employees, boost morale and productivity, design products, and implement systems
 	- relationship between people and their working environments
 	- increase productivity, improve personnel selection, or promote job satisfaction in an organizational setting
-	- origanizational structure, consumer behavior, personnel selection and training
+	- organizational structure, consumer behavior, personnel selection and training
 - human factors psychologists - interaction of people, machines, and physical environments
-- foresnic psyhcologists - psychological principles to legal issues
+- forensic psychologists - psychological principles to legal issues
 	- research on law and psychology, public policies related to mental health, criminal investigation, jury selection and deliberation processes
 	- most are clinical psychologists, although many have expertise in social/cognitive psychology, some have law degrees
 - environmental psychologists - study interaction of individuals with their natural and urban environments